How to Use a Cut Throat Razor on Yourself

 Everyone knows that getting back to basics is good for the soul.
 Camping under the stars on a summer’s night, practising ancient yoga techniques in a forest cabin – even cooking outdoors on a BBQ can put you back in touch with some dormant skills.
 But can the same really be said for shaving?

 At Wilkinson Sword, you might not expect us to bang the drum for the oldest method around when we’ve spent over a century reinventing shaving time and time again with cutting-edge innovations.
 After all, we invented the first safety razor in 1903 and effectively removed the need for running alarmingly sharp objects across your face.
-We’ve never looked back since, continually perfecting our designs and still using the same basic idea as a springboard for the very latest shaving technologies like the Hydro 5 Skin Protection Sensitive.
+We’ve never looked back since, continually perfecting our designs and still using the same basic idea as a springboard for the very latest shaving technologies like the Hydro 5 Ultimate Men's Razor.

 But we’d be the first to admit there’s nothing quite like a cut throat shave for precise styling and a timelessly classy look.
 There’s something authentic and tactile about a cut throat shave that still sets it apart after all these years.
 That’s why the classic razor to top all classic razors is making a comeback, and we’re proud to put our name to the Wilkinson Sword Vintage Cut Throat Razor.